Audi SQ2 SUV review

-That's thanks to the same 296bhp turbocharged 2.0-litre petrol engine and four-wheel drive system fitted to the Volkswagen Golf R, Audi S3, Cupra Ateca and Volkswagen T-Roc R. The SQ2 is arguably the most subtle package for this powertrain to date, with just a set of extra tailpipes and subtle exterior changes marking it out as anything other than a diesel Audi Q2 in S line trim.
+That's thanks to the same 296bhp turbocharged 2.0-litre petrol engine and four-wheel drive system fitted to the Volkswagen Golf R, Audi S3, Cupra Ateca and Volkswagen T-Roc R. The SQ2 is arguably the most subtle package for this powertrain to date, with just a set of extra tailpipes and subtle exterior changes marking it out as anything other than a 1.0-litre Audi Q2 in S line trim.

 MPG, running costs & CO2

 With a powerful, turbocharged petrol engine, four-wheel drive and raised ride height all going against it, you'd rightly expect the Audi SQ2 to be rather underwhelming when it comes to running costs.
-So its fuel economy figure of 40.4mpg might come as something of a surprise, even when prefaced with the assumption you'll have to drive monastically to get close it.
+So its fuel economy figure of 34mpg might come as something of a surprise, even when prefaced with the assumption you'll have to drive monastically to get close to it.